It’s a good question – but it’s one for which there is no simple answer.

 - Less effective aquaponics models have been hyped ad nauseum by numerous aquaponics entrepreneurs.
 Their dominant position in the minds of aquaponicists has more to do with a fifteen-year head start online than from any actual merit – nor due to any technical shortcoming on the part of iAVs.

-It’s fair to say that, given the factors that were in play at the time that iAVs came into being, it’s no real surprise that it became aquaponics’ best kept secret.
+It’s fair to say that, given the factors that were in play at the time that iAVs came into being, it’s no real surprise that it became aquaponics’ best-kept secret.

-Additional clinical research is/will be required to fully elucidate iAVs’ full potential, constraints, development opportunities, and commercial scale viability.
+Additional clinical research is/will be required to fully elucidate iAVs’ full potential, constraints, development opportunities, and commercial-scale viability.

-iAVs has not yet been optimized in regard to productivity of either fish or plants – much less any specific crop.
+iAVs has not yet been optimized in regard to the productivity of either fish or plants – much less any specific crop.

 We intend that, with the assistance of those who become convinced of its merits, to see it take its rightful place in the broader aquaponics scheme of things.